 Bromley shows appreciation for kinship carers

-Kinship care is the care given to a child whose parents are unable to provide care and support.
-This responsibility is then taken on by a relative or friend, known as the child’s special guardian or connected person foster carer.
+Kinship care is the care and support given to a child whose parents are not able to care for them due to various challenges.
+This responsibility for caring for the child is taken on by a relative or friend, known as the child’s special guardian or connected person foster carer.

 For media enquiries, please contact Susie Clark, Communications Executive, on 020 8461 7911 or email firstname.lastname@example.org